 I hit the panic button when it’s time to go to treat my teeth - is it dentofobia or just fear?

 Dentofobia, or, as it is also called odontophobia, is a panic insuperable fear of the dentist.

 How can one distinguish phobia from ordinary fear?
 It's one thing to worry before going to a doctor, and quite another to panic, even from the idea of dental treatment.
-Delaying to the last moment of going to a dentist, even despite the acute toothache, can also be a sign of dentofobia.
+Delaying to the last moment of going to a dentist in NY, even despite the acute toothache, can also be a sign of dentofobia.
 Already in a dental chair, a person suffering from such a disease, because of panic attacks, is not able to contact a doctor, and from any actions of the dentist his blood pressure rises and his heart rate increases.
 Moreover, such an atypical patient can easily lose consciousness.

 But to fight with dentofobia just refusing to visit dentistry is in any case impossible.
 If you do not visit your doctor in time, caries turns into pulpitis, gums become inflamed before periodontitis, and severely damaged teeth can only be removed.
 The lack of proper and timely treatment has a devastating effect on health of the whole organism: infection in mouth leads to the development of diseases of the digestive tract, inflammation of endocrine glands, rheumatism, bronchial asthma and other ailments - everything in our body is interrelated.
 Therefore, dentofobia is necessary and possible to fight with.